bartmika/bartlomiejmika-hugo/content/post/2021/quickstart-to-building-golang-apps-using-ipfs.md

 * **Example 3** - Demonstrate how I setup the [Go IPFS as a Library tutorial](https://github.com/ipfs/go-ipfs/tree/c9cc09f6f7ebe95da69be6fa92c88e4cb245d90b/docs/examples/go-ipfs-as-a-library).

+* **Example 4** - Demonstrate how to use publish/subscription code via IPFS network.
+This functionality is typically found in chatting apps for example.

 ### Example 1: Send and Receive Text Data over IPFS

 1. Create your project in your home `golang` directory.